-The "suitable instrument for the measurement of oxygen levels" referred to in the requirements in 1306, 20 of the Rules means the one as given in 511, 8 of the Guidance in a corresponding manner.
+The "suitable instrument for the measurement of oxygen levels" referred to in the requirements in 1306.
+20 of the Rules means the one that can measure oxygen concentration in an inert atmosphere and is adequate to international/national standards recognized by the Society or SOLAS Reg.
+XI-1/7.
+(2024)